Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Challenges in sampling multimodal and extended-mode distributions

 using model samples $\phi_i \sim \tilde{p}$.
 Alternately, one may use the flow to generate proposals for the Metropolis algorithm (flow-based MCMC).
 Because the samples drawn from the flow are independent, the conditional proposal density simplifies as ${T(\phi_i \rightarrow \phi') = \tilde{p}(\phi')}$ and the acceptance rate is

 This special case is known as ``independence Metropolis''~\cite{tierney1994markov}.
-Unlike update-based methods where proposals are perturbations of previous samples, each accepted sample is a global update of the field and the only autocorrelations in the Markov chain arise from rejections.
-Thus, given that flow-based samplers can be constructed with sufficiently well-behaved distributions of reweighting factors, they can circumvent problems in sampling like critical slowing down~\cite{Albergo:2019eim} and topological freezing~\cite{Kanwar:2020xzo}.
+Unlike update-based methods where proposals are perturbations of previous samples, each accepted sample is a global update of the field, such that the only autocorrelations in the Markov chain arise from rejections.
+Thus, if flow models can be constructed with sufficiently well-behaved distributions of reweighting factors, they can naturally circumvent problems in sampling like critical slowing down~\cite{Albergo:2019eim} and topological freezing~\cite{Kanwar:2020xzo}.

 Many previous works using flow models~\cite{Albergo:2019eim,Kanwar:2020xzo,Boyda:2020hsi,Nicoli:2020njz,Gabrie:2021tlu,DelDebbio:2021qwf,Albergo:2021bna} have optimized models by minimizing a stochastic estimate of a modified reverse Kullback-Leibler (KL) divergence,